-The number of Inuit living in southern cities is increasing, with just over 27% of the Inuit population (17,695) now residing outside the traditional territories of Inuit Nunangat.
-However, in contrast to northern communities, where systematic health surveys have been undertaken repeatedly since the 1980s, very little is known about the health of Inuit in the south.
-The development of health services for Inuit in the south has been limited by a near complete absence of data on the health of the population.
+In contrast to northern communities, where systematic health surveys have been undertaken repeatedly since the 1980s, very little is known about the health of Inuit in the south.
+Therefore, the development of health services for Inuit in the south has been limited by a near complete absence of data on the health of the population.

 The Qanuikkat Siqinirmiut (How are the people in the South?) health survey is a community-based participatory project that aims to describe the health and well-being of Siqinirmiut (southern Inuit).
 Our goal is to develop an understanding of health and well-being that is based in Inuit experience in order to effectively build the capacity to address community needs and support the development of Inuit-specific services.